Where to Eat in Panjim, Goa | Updated 2026 Local Guide

 2. Khana Khazana Family Restaurant

-Tip: They stocked a bunch of local artists’ prints.
-We got one of all the Goan foods that is my favourite keep-sake of the trip.
+Tip: They stocked a bunch of local artists’ prints when I went.
+We picked up one of all the Goan foods that’s now my favourite keepsake of the trip – worth poking around the boutique part of the space for.

 4. Confeitaria 31 de Janeiro